Habitat Homeowner Application & FAQs

 + After I am accepted in the program, how long will it take before I can move into my own home?

-If your application is approved, it will take approximately 6 - 18 months before the program and construction process is completed.
-This amount of time allows Habitat to secure a sponsor group, land, and for the future homeowner to complete the required sweat equity hours, and classes. *This is a tentative time frame, depending on financial preparedness, sponsors, availability of land, and other items, the time frame may be extended.
+If your application is approved, the program and construction process will take approximately 6 to 18 months to complete.
+This timeframe allows Habitat to secure a sponsor group, obtain land, and give the future homeowner time to complete the required sweat equity hours and classes.
+Please note that this is an estimated timeframe.
+Factors such as financial readiness, sponsorship availability, land acquisition, and other considerations may extend the process.

 + I don't have any children.
 Can I still apply?